thirulabs/chat-app/README.md

 *Note:* gRPC & Dubbo clients use default message encodings

 ### Results
-Please see [a quick comparison of commonly used microservice communication frameworks](https://medium.com/todo) for details of results.
+Please see [comparison of microservice communication frameworks](https://medium.com/todo) for more details.